 Translations allow you to localize validation error messages for different customer languages.
-By combining the User language condition with your rule logic, you can show error messages in the customer’s preferred language, and also define a default fallback message in any language which you prefer.
+By clicking the Add translation button, you can display error messages in multiple languages at checkout based on the customer's language.
+You can also define a default fallback message in any language you prefer, which will be shown when a translation is not available.

 Start by creating a rule with the condition(s) of your choice.